-Lindsey Vonn shares photos from her hospital room after her third surgery
+Lindsey Vonn shares photos from her hospital room after her third operation

 Get more newsLindsey Vonn Photos Hospital Winter Olympics Rcna258598 - Sports and Recreation | NBC News Cloneon

 “I had my 3rd surgery today and it was successful.
-Success today has a completely different meaning than it did a few days ago,” Vonn wrote in a post on Instagram on Wednesday.
+Success today has a completely different meaning than it did a few days ago,” Vonn wrote on Instagram.
 “I’m making progress and while it is slow, I know I’ll be ok.”

 Follow along for live coverage

-Vonn, the 41-year-old legendary skier, was competing in the Alpine women’s downhill event on Sunday when she clipped a pole and crashed less than 15 seconds into her run.
-Vonn was heard screaming in pain while lying in the snow before she was airlifted off the course.
+Vonn, the 41-year-old legendary skier, was competing in the Alpine women’s downhill event Sunday when she clipped a pole and crashed less than 15 seconds into her run.
+She was heard screaming in pain as she lay in the snow before she was airlifted off the course.

 In a photo Vonn posted, her left leg can be seen in an external fixator, a device typically used to stabilize the leg and minimize swelling.

-Vonn was competing at the Olympics despite tearing her ACL during a World Cup event in late January.
+Vonn was competing at the Olympics despite having torn an ACL during a World Cup event in late January.

-In her post, she also expressed gratitude for the support she’s received since her latest crash.
+In her post, she also expressed gratitude for the support she has received since her latest crash.

 Unfortunately, injuries have played a major role in Vonn’s career.